-Join us “off the eaten path” as we find and gather over a dozen wild edibles.
-We’ll whip up a little tasting right on the trail.
-Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your “catch of the day,” with lunch, brunch or dinner, for free.
+Join us for three hours off the “eaten” path as we find and gather over a dozen wild edibles.
+We whip up a little tasting right on the trail.
+Take home the rest of your finds and/or get ready for some find dining when one of our award-winning restaurant partners prepares your catch of the day, with lunch, brunch or dinner, for free.
 Wild mushroom pizza, daylily tamales, sassafras root beer, wisteria ice cream… it all depends on what we find!

 Various natural areas 15 to 45 minutes from downtown Asheville.
 Tour locations are chosen three days before the tour, judging by the forecast and on what wild foods are out at the time.

 We meet on site.
-You will receive an email with a link to directions, which will also be posted on the website.
+You will receive an email with a link to directions, which will also be posted on our website.

 - 15% discount on any Asheville Food Tours or Navitat booking